Halloween-themed treats.

 6. Troubleshoots occasional Homeschool-Life glitches (with the assistance of Homeschool-Life and other co-op volunteers).

-7. Updates the Executive Volunteers regularly on our co-op’s new and renewing memberships counts during membership signup periods.
+• Updates the Leadership Team regularly on our co-op’s new and renewing membership counts during membership signup periods.

 1. The duties of this role can be shared among a team of people.